lkbodine/Oracle-To-Redshift-Data-Loader/README.md

     Works from Windows CLI (command line).

 Features:
- - Streams Oracle table (or query) data to Amazon-Redshift.
+ - Loads Oracle table (or query) data to Amazon-Redshift.
  - No need to create CSV extracts and S3 uploads before load to Redshift.
  - Data stream is compressed while loaded to S3 (and then to Redshift).
  - Works from your OS Windows desktop (command line).